Velohhh/veloSMP-Official-Resource-Pack/README.md

 # veloSMP Official Resource Pack
 The veloSMP Official Resource Pack.

-This pack is for my Minecraft Survival Multiplayer Server.
+This resource pack is for my Minecraft Survival Multiplayer Server, veloSMP.

 If you'd like to see the changelogs of the veloSMP Official Resource Pack just click CHANGELOG.md to display it!